-The festival’s opening ceremony evokes the atmosphere of the traditional Moussem, which marked the culmination of the date harvest before the departure of the caravans to Timbuktu.
-Musicians in white robes beat out captivating rhythms on hand-held drums and krakebs (large metal castanets), interspersed with call and response chants.
-Young women adorned by colourful beaded headbands apply lipstick and kohl eyeliner, before joining the men to dance and sing.
-A Touareg standing on the back of a camel, dances with bird-like movements, his arms stretched out behind him like wings, his blue and white robes billowing in the wind.
-Nearby, the camels and their riders, silhouetted against the open sky, race across the sand, scattering the crowds to either side.
+The opening ceremony of the festival evokes the atmosphere of the traditional Moussem, which marked the culmination of the date harvest.
+Musicians beat out captivating rhythms on drums and krakebs (large metal castanets), interspersed with hypnotic call and response chants.
+Young women with beaded headbands apply lipstick and kohl eyeliner, before joining the men to dance and sing.
+A Touareg, standing on a camel's back, dances with jerky, bird-like movements, arms outstretched, his flowing robes catching the breeze.
+Camels race across the plain at dusk, scattering the crowds to either side.
 Each evening, on a temporary stage nestled in the dunes, grainy Desert Blues guitar riffs meet soulful melodies and infectious dance rhythms.
 And late into the night, the Petit Prince Bivouac holds the memories of songs and stories shared around the fire.